sunghoonhong/sunghoonhong.github.io/_pages/about.md

 Hi, I'm **Sunghoon Hong, an Applied Scientist** at **LG AI Research**.

 I specialize in **Deep Reinforcement Learning (DRL)** and **Multi-Agent Reinforcement Learning (MARL)**.
-My research focuses on developing advanced AI models to solve complex optimization and control problems in real-world industrial environments, such as manufactoring plant and robotics.
+My research focuses on **Physical AI**, developing advanced AI models to solve complex optimization and control problems in real-world industrial environments, such as manufacturing plant and robotics.

 <br>